vlin00f/frtib.gov/_docs/Graphics/change-404-image.md

 See the image discussion [here]({{site.baseurl}}/docs/Graphics/)

-#### Update/replace Hero image on homepage
+#### Update/replace 404.html graphic

-Move hero image to _assets/img/hero
+Move new 404 graphic image to _assets/img/hero

-Copy hero image name

-Open _assets/css/frtib/other.scss

-Scroll to find .usa-hero

-Edit background-image: asset_url("hero/PASTE HERO IMAGE NAME HERE");
+Open 404.html (at the root)

+Look for div class="usa-card__img" and edit the line asset hero/NEW GRAPHIC NAME HERE alt="404 Page Not Found"

-Save other.scss
+Save 404.html

 Once old images are no longer in use, move to *__unused-images* to archive